Automating Computational Design with Generative AI: Methodologies for Generative Design

-One goal of the paper is to understand how generative AI tools can support practitioners in their typical design workflows.
-For this we want to compare the workflows for the different diffusion models.
-For this comparison we want first want to discuss a idealized workflows would like that fully integrates and unlocks the potential of generative AI tools in the design process in our opinion.
-This workflow is illustrated in Fig.~\ref{fig:ideal_workflow}.
+One goal of this paper is to investigate how generative AI tools can support practitioners in their typical design workflows.
+In this section, we want to discuss an idealized workflow that, in our opinion, fully exploits the potential of generative AI tools in the design process.
+We will then also discuss different approaches to making aspects of this workflow feasible with currently existing models.
+For each of these approaches we will then describe the training process for a simple floor plan generation model in section~\ref{sec:finetuning} and quantitatively evaluate these models in section~\ref{sec:experiments}.

-In this workflow, a planner uses a text interface or speech to text interface to specify the keywords describing his targeted design.
-As alternative input the user may be able to sketch out a rough plan to provide e.\,g.\ the general shape of a more complex planning tasks.
+In this workflow shown in Figure~\ref{fig:ideal_workflow}, a planner uses a text interface or speech to text interface to specify the keywords describing their targeted design.
+As an alternative input, the planner can sketch out a rough plan to provide e.\,g.\ the general shape of a more complex planning tasks.
 The AI system would refine these initial inputs by generating questions to collect additional requirements and clarify uncertainties in a dialog with the user.
 These requirements may encompass functional (e.\,g. room types, size, etc.), non-functional (e.\,g. materials), stylistic (e.\,g. shape and colours), or computational constraints (e.\,g. structural dynamics, energy-efficiency).
-It would then generate multiple design options using a federated diffusion model, validate and rank them and allow the user to select the best ones and edit areas that require more work.
-The final design should be exported to a BIM model like IFC that the user can easily import in his tools for further use.
-This workflow is based on the common workflows for diffusion models \cite{ec3}.
-We consider it also good for civil engineering, because the user has multiple ways to control the design process from specify and refining requirements to editing model parts.
+It would then generate multiple design options using a federated diffusion model, validate and rank them and allow the user to select the best variants and edit areas that require more work.
+The final design should be exported to a BIM model like IFC, which users can easily import into their tools for further use.
+This workflow is based on common workflows for image diffusion models in the AI art domain \cite{ploennigs2023ai}.
+We consider it a good fit for civil engineering, as it allows a user to to control the design process in multiple ways, from specifying and refining requirements, to editing model parts.

-Within the next sections we will first discuss qualitatively, what elements of this workflow are already feasible with the existing AI tools and then evaluate their performance in different experiments in section\ \ref{sec:experiments}.
-From this we derive further research topics needed to realize this idealized workflow in section\ \ref{sec:results}.